 UNT students, faculty and staff who are looking to put their green thumbs to use can organically grow food, become educated on sustainability and foster connections and relationships through the UNT Community Garden.

-In 2015, the idea for a campus garden was first presented to the UNT We Mean Green Fund Committee through a student-led proposal.
+In 2015, the idea for a campus garden was first presented to the UNT We Mean Green Fund through a student-led proposal.
 Today, the UNT Community Garden is located between Legends Hall and the North Texas Lofts.
 It features raised garden beds, composting and native landscaping for pollinators.
 Students, faculty and staff who apply for free membership are assigned to one of the 20 plots, which they work on throughout the year.
 They also contribute their time to large-scale workdays, which are open for anyone in the community to attend and are typically held on the second and fourth Saturdays of each month.
-These workdays are an opportunity for students to earn service hours towards the Sustainability Graduation Cord.
+These workdays are an opportunity for students to earn service hours towards the Environmental Volunteerism Graduation Cord.

 In addition, workshops are regularly held, covering topics such as Gardening 101, Top 10 Plants for North Texas and Pest Identification, and master gardeners from the Denton County Master Gardener Association periodically come to speak and offer advice.